Women who create opportunity through mobility

 Written by Aylin Cook

-Here at HopSkipDrive, we create opportunity for all through mobility.
-This March, to celebrate Women’s History Month, we’re sharing the stories of seven women who’ve made lasting contributions to educational equity through transportation solutions.
+Here at HopSkipDrive, our mission it to create opportunity for all through mobility.
+To celebrate Women’s History Month, we’re sharing the stories of seven women who have made lasting contributions to educational equity through transportation solutions.

 Alex Robinson is the former president of the National Association for Pupil Transportation (NAPT).
 She has also held positions as the director of transportation for San Diego Unified School District and executive director of pupil transportation for NYC Department of Education.
 She began her career in the classroom, where she worked with students with disabilities.

 Dr. Nana Afoh-Manin

 Dr. Nana B. Afoh-Manin is a community-centered emergency doctor, social entrepreneur and humanitarian disaster relief consultant.
 Throughout her training and career, she has been a fierce advocate for equity in higher education.
 Dr. Aforh-Manin is also the founder of Shared Harvest Fun, a groundbreaking FinTech platform that helps members of the community reduce the overwhelming burden of student debt.

-Torine Creppy, a child safety advocate, has worked with Safe Kids Worldwide's Buckle Up program, considered by many to be the most complete passenger safety program for children in the world.
-Creppy’s commitment to children’s safety has earned her a seat on HopSkipDrive’s Safety Advisory Board.
+She directed the Safe Kids Worldwide's Buckle Up program, which is considered by many to be the most complete passenger safety program for children in the world.
+Her unwavering commitment to children’s safety has earned her a seat on HopSkipDrive’s Safety Advisory Board.

 Lisa Robinson is the Senior Program Manager for the National Safety Council.
 Her expertise regarding transportation safety has helped her catalyze policy change, making our roads safer for everyone, including school-age children.

 Diana Hollander, who served as the State Director of Pupil Transportation at the Nevada Department of Education, recently retired from her post after 25 years of service.
-Hollander has spent her career ensuring safety measures for students continue to evolve.
-She helped push others in the student transportation sector to constantly seek improvement.
+She has spent her career working to ensure that safety measures for students continue to evolve, and helping to push the student transportation sector to constantly seek improvement.